- Work +1 202 842 7800

 United States: Intellectual property

-Within Patent litigation: full coverage, tier 5
+Patent litigation: full coverage

 United States: Investment fund formation and management

-United States: Litigation
+United States: M&A/corporate and commercial

 United States: Media, technology and telecoms